Eclypses/mte-relay-server/README.md

   - Default: `false`
 - `passThroughRoutes`
   - A list of routes that will be passed through to the upstream application without being MTE encoded/decoded.
-- `cookieName`
-  - The name of the cookie that will be used to store the MTE session.
-  - Default: `mte-relay-client-id`.
-  - It is recommended that you change this value to something unique and obfuscated.
-For example: `N8QZYo1z6SYd`.
 - `corsMethods`
   - A list of HTTP methods that will be allowed to make cross-origin requests to the server.
   - Default: `GET, POST, PUT, DELETE`.